-Danone is strongly committed to responsible sourcing and traceability, particularly in low or negligible deforestation and conversion (DCF) areas.
+Danone is strongly committed to responsible sourcing and traceability.
 We rely on physical certifications, notably Proterra certification, to ensure the sustainability of our supply chain.
 To assess our commitments, a third-party verification system was implemented in 2022.

-In 2023 and 2024, we improved our traceability campaign, engaging with our suppliers and requesting participation from all our Tier 1 suppliers (13 in total).
-This campaign aimed to gather information on the volumes sourced in 2023 and the policies and commitments in place.
-We received a 93% response rate for soybeans.
+In 2024, we improved our traceability campaign from annual to bi-annual, engaging with our suppliers and requesting participation from all our Tier 1 suppliers.
+This campaign aimed to gather information on the volumes sourced in 2024, the policies and commitments in place.
+We engage 100% of our direct tier 1 suppliers in this exercise.